 You can explore the museum's award-winning walled herb garden and period gardens which show how domestic gardens have changed over the past four centuries.
 Inspired by Shoreditch’s history as a centre of horticulture and market gardens, our gardens are chronologically arranged to explore the links between home interiors and gardens.
 Please note that the period and herb gardens are open now until the end of October.
-The front gardens are open all year round.
+The front gardens are open until 5pm all year round.

 The herb garden is laid out in a traditional, formal plan, centred on a bronze water feature by local artist Kate Malone.
 The planting scheme shows the many household uses of herbs, with separate beds for medicinal, culinary, aromatic and dye plants.